keithort/VerticalLatency/data/portfolio/21/index.md

   - CSS built using Sass
   - Photoshop
   - Flexbox
-abstract: Fresh off my contract with NBCUniversal, I was presented an opportunity to work with another great brand in Haagen-Dazs Ice Cream.
+description: Fresh off my contract with NBCUniversal, I was presented an opportunity to work with another great brand in Haagen-Dazs Ice Cream.
-thumbnail: './21.png'
+featuredImage: 21.png
 employer: Vertical Latency
 ---